brunopk/nodejs-server/README.md

 # Node JS Server

 A Home Assistant custom add-on that runs an HTTP server using Node.js and Express.
 It serves as a boilerplate code.
-For testing purposes, the API is provided with the endpoint `GET /` which should return "Hello World"
+For testing purposes.

+The API exposes two endpoints:

+- `GET /hello`: returns "Hello World"
+- `GET /db`: returns data from Maria DB (see [doc/db.md](doc/db.md))

 ## Features